-Location: Oro Province, Gulf Province, Autonomous Region of Bougainville, Morobe Province, Milne Bay Province, New Ireland Province, Manus Island Province, Simbu Province
+Location: Oro Province, Gulf Province, Autonomous Region of Bougainville, Morobe Province, Milne Bay Province, New Ireland Province, Manus Province, Simbu Province, Central/NCD Province

 We know a better future starts with quality education.
 We also know that a quality education starts with talented teachers.
 It is from these two assumptions that KTF’s Teach for Tomorrow project is born.